objectionary/news.eolang.org/_posts/2023/09/2023-09-04-memory-as-container-for-real-data.md

 Henceforth, there are only two fundamental entities in our language: objects and data, with data being merely a sequence of bytes, nothing more.

-Now, let's revisit how we used memory previously.
-Consider the following code, which illustrates a typical usage of memory:
+Now, let's revisit how we used `memory` previously.
+Consider the following code, which illustrates a typical usage of `memory`:

 ```
 memory 0 > mem